 The Fall Harvest Fair, which is typically held in September, is a fun, family friendly event for Yellowknife and Dettah/N’dilo residents to get outside, enjoy good food, have fun, and build on our historic connection with the land.
 The goal of Fall Harvest Fair is more than just a celebration of food, but also a celebration of culture and way to bring together YK Dene and Yellowknifers.

-For more details on the Fall Harvest Fair this year, please check out the calendar of events page on our website.
+For more details on the Fall Harvest Fair this year, please see our poster and facebook event.